Assistance League of Ventura County

 Operation School Bell

 Provides new school clothing, toiletries and school supplies, free of charge, to underprivileged children from low-income families who attend elementary schools in Ventura County.
-The resulting confidence and self-esteem promotes positive social development and academic achievement.
+The resulting confidence and self-esteem promote positive social development and academic achievement.

 B.U.F.F.Y.
 Bear